Fernando Botero Zea: Deputy Minister of Government

-The book had an impact on Bogotá's political environment and was the basis for the decentralization reforms that created Bogotá's zonal mayors and the zonal councilor and alderman organization in the 1980s and 1990s, particularly during the mayoralty of Jaime Castro.

 Candidate for Mayor of Bogotá

 In 1989, Fernando Botero ran as a candidate for Mayor of Bogotá for the Liberal Party.
 He participated in a competition campaign with Juan Martín Caicedo Ferrer, who was the eventual winner of the race and later Mayor of the Colombian capital.
 At the November 1989 Liberal convention that chose the candidate, Botero won 42.3% of the delegates' votes running against Caicedo Ferrer.

 General Secretary of the Colombian Liberal Party

 In 1991 Botero Zea was appointed Secretary General of the Liberal Party, under the leadership of former President Alfonso López Michelsen.

 During his administration, an important reform of the Liberal Party statutes took place, to make the party more democratic, more modern, more decentralized and more in tune with the party's social sectors.

 Botero's administration coincided with the development of the National Constituent Assembly of 1991 and the promulgation of the new Political Constitution of Colombia in the same year.
 During the deliberations of the Constituent Assembly, Botero Zea presented on several occasions the official position of the Colombian Liberal Party on key issues such as the presidential run-off, political and administrative decentralization, the royalties regime, the national constituency of the Senate and other issues of fundamental importance.